 Prerequisite: HPED 345 or permission of instructor Provides an overview of general health assessment and physical examination techniques related to the athletic population.
-A systemic approach will be use techniques related to the athletic population.
 A systemic approach will be used to address issues related to the anatomy, pathology, physiology and diagnostic testing of both general conditions and diseases of the human body.